Revisiting claims of extracranial biophoton detection from the human brain: Abstract

-\subsection{Abstract}
+\section{Abstract}

-\textbf{Ultraweak photon emission is the spontaneous emission of extremely low levels of light from a broad range of biological systems.
+Ultraweak photon emission, also referred to as biological autoluminescence or biophoton emission, is the spontaneous emission of extremely low levels of light from a broad range of biological systems.
 Recent studies have reported that UPE measured extracranially can serve as a potential non-invasive biomarker of brain activity.
 Here, we show that this interpretation suffers from serious problems.
-First, when observed under properly dark conditions, the UPE from the head is much weaker than what is reported in certain papers on `brain UPE' from human heads.
-Signals detected in these studies are overwhelmingly dominated by background light.
-Second, photons at wavelengths $<600$~nm are strongly attenuated by scalp and skull tissues, and longer wavelengths fall largely outside the effective spectral sensitivity of the photomultiplier tubes (PMTs) used.
+We show that, when observed under properly dark conditions, the UPE from the head is much weaker than what is reported in certain papers on `brain UPE' from human heads.
+We also show that the large signals reported in these studies can be {explained by} background light contamination.
+Furthermore, photons with wavelengths $<600$~nm are strongly attenuated by scalp and skull tissues, and longer wavelengths fall largely outside the effective spectral sensitivity of the photomultiplier tubes (PMTs) used.
 As a consequence, even if UPE from the head is detected under properly background-free conditions, it is likely to be dominated by emission from the scalp rather than from the brain, certainly as long as PMTs are used.
-Our results emphasize the importance of careful experimental design to make genuine progress on this important question.}
+Our results emphasize the importance of careful experimental design to make genuine progress on this important question.
+Ultraweak photon emission (UPE) is a spontaneous emission of extremely low levels of light in the spectral range of $200-1000$~nm from a broad range of biological systems \cite{UPE1963, UPEreview, salari2025imaging}. {UPE emission without any influence of external stressors or stimuli is termed spontaneous UPE.
+In contrast, UPE emission initiated by various biotic and abiotic stresses and oxidative factors is termed induced UPE.
+The intensity of spontaneous UPE emission is in the range of tens to several hundreds of photons/cm$^2$/sec, but can increase up to $10^4$ photons/cm$^2$/sec for induced UPE~\cite{UPEreview}.} It is known that reactive oxygen species (ROS) play an important role in the phenomenon of UPE \cite{ROS-UPE} and UPE can serve as an indicator of cellular and organism oxidative status \cite{UPEreview}.
+Several experiments have indicated a direct relationship between the intensity of UPE and various aspects of neural activity, including oxidative reactions, EEG activity, cerebral blood flow, cerebral energy metabolism, and the release of glutamate \cite{UPE2, UPE3, UPE4, UPE5, UPE6}.
+For instance, Kobayashi et al. have reported that in vivo imaging of UPE from rat's brain continuously for 6 hours has a dynamics which correlates with theta electrical activity of the brain \cite{UPE6}.